 Attention is part of the human experience, a vehicle that connects us to the outside world.
 Crawford dives into the phenomenon of attention with a searchlight analogy.
 The world is filled with stimuli impressing upon our senses.
 As a countermeasure, we have a faculty that discriminates against this massive inflow of sensory information: our attention.
 It essentially pushes back, picking and focusing on one thing out of the sea of information.
 Our attention is an indiscriminate constant.
 “A searchlight’s beam is the same regardless of what it shines upon; it is unchanged by what it illuminates,” he writes.
 That’s to say, our attention is an immutable beam of intention, shining all the same on whatever captivates us.
 But, it’s only one light.
 Along with the rise of the digital age, content has become immediately available, with its abundance a given.
 Ultimately, it is our lonely searchlight that limits us from gorging on more information.
 But that hasn’t stopped us from trying.
 And that’s the problem.

-He stated “a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”
+He stated, “a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.”
 Because there is so much information, we no longer read – we skim.
 Simon posits improper allocation of attention is a losing game of tug-of-war with information at large.
-We need to focus our attention within the scope of our cognitive limits.
+We need to focus our attention on the scope of our cognitive limits.
 This is not unlike imaging the finite circumference our searchlight meeting a single tent in a larger bazaar.
 If we try to take the whole scene in, it is just noise.
 Once we focus our attention is when we are able to act with intent.